chvillap/phase-congruency-features/README.md

 The phase congruency measure is proportional to the local energy of the signal, therefore it can be calculated via convolution of the original image with a bank of spatial filters in quadrature.
 A bank of [log-Gabor filters](https://en.wikipedia.org/wiki/Log_Gabor_filter) is especially suited for that, thus an implementation of 2D/3D log-Gabor filters is also part of this project.

-More details about phase congruency and its applications can be found in the following papers:
+More details about phase congruency and some of its applications can be found in the following papers:

 > Kovesi, P., 2000.
 Phase congruency: A low-level image invariant.
 Psychological Research 64, 136-148.